dobr-bobr/mood-diary/README.md

 ### Specific requirements

-* `date` must be valid date for previous or current days.
+* `date` must be today or a day in the past.
 * `value` is the mood of the user from 1 to 10.
-* `note` is optional.
-Must be at least empty string, at most 200 symbols.
+* `note` must be at least empty string, at most 200 symbols.
 * `created_at` is assigned during recording new stamp.
 * `updated_at` is the same as `created_at` by default.
 * `updated_at` changes after any moodStamp update, such as changing note or value.